 Tune In To Lung Health with Bernie Williams

 Four-time World Series champion, New York Yankees legend, and Latin Grammy nominee Bernie Williams’ life was forever changed after losing his father to idiopathic pulmonary fibrosis (IPF), a common type of interstitial lung disease (ILD), which causes scarring of the lungs, called pulmonary fibrosis.
-Moved by the loss of his father, Bernie began advocating for ILD awareness and education in 2017 through the Breathless campaign.
-In recent years, the Breathless campaign has taken inspiration from Bernie’s musical roots and leveraged the universal language of music to bring attention to these diseases.
+Moved by the loss of his father, Bernie began advocating for ILD awareness and education in 2017 through the Breathless® campaign.
+In recent years, Breathless® has taken inspiration from Bernie’s musical roots and leveraged the universal language of music to bring attention to these diseases.

-Research shows that music may help to cope with negative feelings and anxiety, which may occur in people living with ILD and can even affect loved ones and caregivers.
+Research shows that music can help people cope with negative feelings and anxiety, which may occur in people living with ILD and can even affect loved ones and caregivers.
 Breathing exercises—similar to breathing techniques for singers—also can potentially help improve breathlessness, a common symptom of many types of ILD.

 Inspired by his personal experience as a musician and ILD caregiver, Bernie teamed up with celebrity vocal coach Eric Vetro to introduce Tune In To Lung Health®, the next chapter in the Breathless® story.
-The program is designed to raise awareness of ILD and show how music may help people cope with the mental, emotional, and physical burden of these rare lung conditions.
+The program is designed to raise awareness of ILD and show how music and breathing may help people cope with the mental, emotional, and physical burden of these rare lung conditions.

-Scroll through the resources available to explore the potential benefit of music and controlled breathing for people with ILD, hear firsthand accounts from those living with the disease, and listen to curated streaming playlists featuring song recommendations from Bernie and others.
-Please keep in mind—these exercises are not a substitute for medical care.
+Scroll through the resources below to explore the potential benefit of music and controlled breathing for people with ILD, hear firsthand accounts from those living with the disease, and listen to curated streaming playlists featuring song recommendations from Bernie and others.
 People living with ILD should consult their healthcare provider before starting any breathing exercises and if they have questions about how breathing exercises may fit into their care plan.
-The breathing exercises offered as part of this program are not substitutes for a care plan prescribed by a healthcare provider.
+The exercises offered as part of this program are not substitutes for a care plan prescribed by a healthcare provider.